oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 the **Fields** array is empty:

 ###### Figure 3-4 -- JADN for Primitive, ArrayOf, MapOf Types
-![JADN for Primitive, ArrayOf, MapOf Types](images/JADN-primitive-json.drawio.png)
+![JADN for Primitive, ArrayOf, MapOfimages/JADN-primitive-json.drawio.png Types](images/JADN-primitive-json.drawio.png)

 Figure 3-5 illustrates the structure of JADN for defining an